wjessop/wjessop/content/posts/Buffer-analysis-when-using-EXPLAIN-ANALYSE-in-Postgres/index.md

 ## An example

 Let's look at an example query.
-This is similar to one that I optimised for a client and the exact SQL/data structure isn't important.
+This is similar to one that I optimized for a client and the exact SQL/data structure isn't important.
 Note the `EXPLAIN (ANALYSE, BUFFERS)` line at the start of the query:

 ```sql { hl_lines=[21,23,26,31]}
 EXPLAIN (ANALYSE, BUFFERS)